On 27 September 2022

-Members of the wider audience sat at banqueting tables around Baron’s Hall consuming early modern banquet sweetmeats at Penshurst Place.
+While the performers occupied seats at the great table and the place of members of the Sidney-Herbert family, members of the wider audience sat at banqueting tables around Baron’s Hall consuming early modern banquet sweetmeats at Penshurst Place.
 This culminated with marchpanes on each table, the family’s high table marchpane featuring the cipher on the title page of the Penshurst Manuscript of Love’s Victory, which entwines the initials of Wroth’s fictional characters and those of the Sidney and Herbert families.

-Comments on the performance
+Comments on the Live performance

 Don E. Wayne (University of California San Diego)